 Use AI assistants to:

-- Generate unit tests for your integration
+- Generate unit tests for your integration (mock the SDK client or the HTTP layer)

-- Create mock responses for development
+- Create mock responses for development and offline work

-- Document your code with examples
+- Document generated code with runnable examples

 Best Practices